JigneshRaval/simple-blog/src/pages/javascript/get-closest-element.md

     };

-Normally, you’d set a variable in the first part of your for loop (something like `var i = 0`), but we don’t need any for this loop.
+Normally, you'd set a variable in the first part of your for loop (something like `var i = 0`), but we don't need any for this loop.

 The next part (between the two semicolons) is where we evaluate our criteria for continuing the loop.
-We want to make sure that an `elem` exists and that it’s not the `document` element (which means we’ve reached the top of the page with no results).
+We want to make sure that an `elem` exists and that it's not the `document` element (which means we've reached the top of the page with no results).

 Finally, the last part (after the second semicolon) is where we tell the loop what to do after each iteration.
-We want to set the `elem` variable to the current element’s parent (this is how we climb up the DOM).
+We want to set the `elem` variable to the current element's parent (this is how we climb up the DOM).

 Matching by selector [#](#matching-by-selector)
 -----------------------------------------------

 Inside our loop, we want to check and see if the current element matches our selector.
 For a class we might use `classList`.
-For an ID we’d use `elem.id === 'our-id'`.
+For an ID we'd use `elem.id === 'our-id'`.
 And so on.
-To make things easy, though, let’s use the `.matches()` method, which checks any valid CSS selector.
+To make things easy, though, let's use the `.matches()` method, which checks any valid CSS selector.

     var getClosest = function (elem, selector) {
     	for ( ; elem && elem !== document; elem = elem.parentNode ) {